Sarath Muttetuwegama

-Sarath Muttetuwegama (29 December 1917 – 19 May 1986) was a Sri Lankan lawyer and communist politician.
+Sarath Muttetuwegama (29 April 1935 – 19 May 1986) was a Sri Lankan lawyer and communist politician.
 He was a member of parliament from Kalawana.

 Born Sarathchandra Muttetuwegama to the Rate Mahatmaya of Kalawana, Muttetuwegama qualified as an advocate.
-A member of the Communist Party, he unsuccessfully contested the March 1960, 1965 general elections from Ratnapura.
+A member of the Communist Party, he unsuccessfully contested the March 1960, and 1965 general elections from Ratnapura.
 He was elected to parliament in the 1970 general election from Kalawana.
-He lost the 1977 general election to Abeyratne Pilapitiya, however when Pilapitiya was unseated in an election petition, Muttetuwegama was elected in the by-election at followed 1981.
+He lost the 1977 general election to Abeyratne Pilapitiya, however when Pilapitiya was unseated following an election petition, Muttetuwegama was elected in the by-election at followed 1981.
 He was killed in a car crash in Ratnapura in 1986, while in office.
+At the time, he was the only Communist member of Sri Lanka’s Parliament.

-He married Manouri de Silva, a barrister who was the daughter of Dr Colvin R. de Silva a leftist politician and lawyer.
+He was married to Manouri de Silva, a barrister and daughter of Dr Colvin R. de Silva, a leftist politician and lawyer.